l114a

 Description:

 A member (usually the youngest) of a group of boys or girls gets with them to a cannibal.
 The cannibal plans to kill people when they fall asleep.
 The youngest boy or girl every time answers the cannibal why he or she is still awake and forces him or her to be engaged into different activities instead of killing the sleeping people.
-Brothers (sisters) run away and return home
+Brothers (sisters) run away and return home.
+(Tulu: girl is saved by her speaking cat)

 Name_rus: